woheller69/TranslateGemmaMCP/README.md

+# 🌐 TranslateGemma MCP WebUI

+For the WebUI just open ```translateGemmaWebUI.html``` in a browser and point it to your llama.cpp endpoint running TranslateGemma.

 # 🌐 TranslateGemma MCP Server

 A Model Context Protocol (MCP) server that provides high-quality text translation via the local **TranslateGemma** LLM API.
 Designed for low-latency, private, and secure on-device translation with full control over the underlying model.